PyWariors/Python-TheNoTheoryGuide/README.md

 The guide is built using jupyter notebook.
 Thus, one can just clone the repo and start practising right away.

-The guide starts from the very basics of Python and moves into the advanced topics.
+The guide starts from the very basics of Python and moves into the advanced topics.This is for absolute beginners .
 </p>